Computer model locks in Texans vs. Steelers picks, score prediction

 Model's Texans vs. Steelers score prediction, picks

 The model is leaning Pittsburgh's way despite the Texans entering this game favored on the road.
-The Steelers cover in nearly 60% of simulations and win 50% of the time, returning value at +150 odds on the money line.
-The total of 39.5 is the lowest of the entire wild card slate, and the model has the Over hitting in roughly 51% of simulations.
+The Steelers cover in well over 50% of simulations and win 49% of the time, returning value at +130 odds on the money line.
+The total of 38.5 is the lowest of the entire wild card slate, and the model has the Over hitting in 55% of simulations.

 Want more NFL playoff picks?